 Will the local community have input regarding the courthouse project?

-The Project Advisory Group is the main source of ongoing community input to the project, but the AOC understands that the public will have questions about it as well.
-The AOC will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts website, and media advisories will be distributed at key milestones.
-Public meetings on environmental issues will be held, and other public outreach will be conducted as needed.
-To begin this process, a presentation about the judicial branch building program and the initial studies for this project was made at the meeting of the Mendocino County Board of Supervisors on May 17, 2011.
+The Project Advisory Group is the main source of ongoing community input to the project.
+Judicial Council staff will provide accurate and timely information throughout site selection, design, and construction: Updates will be posted to the California Courts website, and media advisories will be distributed at key milestones.
+Public meetings on environmental issues have been held, and other public outreach will be conducted as needed.

 How will environmental reviews be conducted?
-Who will be the lead agency for CEQA?
+Who is the lead agency for CEQA?

-The AOC is the lead agency for environmental review under the California Environmental Quality Act (CEQA).
-To ensure the most comprehensive review of the project's environmental effects, the AOC expects to perform a full environmental impact report (EIR).
+Through its staff, the Judicial Council was the lead agency for environmental review under the California Environmental Quality Act (CEQA).
+To ensure the most comprehensive review of the project's environmental effects, council staff performed a full environmental impact report (EIR).

 The Notice of Preparation was released on April 25, 2011, and a scoping meeting held May 17, 2011.
 The draft EIR was published for public review and comment starting October 31, 2011, for a 45-day period.
-There will be a public meeting on the draft EIR on Wednesday, November 30, 2011, from 6 to 7 p.m. at City Hall.
-Comments on the draft EIR are due December 14, 2011.
-The AOC expects to complete the CEQA process by early 2012.
+A public meeting on the draft EIR was held on November 30, 2011.
+Comments on the draft EIR were due December 14, 2011.
+Judicial Council staff filed a notice of determination, completed the CEQA process, on April 25, 2012.

 Will the project hire local contractors and use local suppliers?